In loving memory of Bessie T. Gray February 24, 1950 - April 23, 2014

 On April 24, 2014, Bessie Gray passed away.
 Ken Gray maintained the shelter for the next 2 years until health issues intervened.
 The Tapley-Gray Farm was sold in December 2016.
 Ken saw to it that all animals who lived at the shelter were placed into a caring and nurturing environment.

-Details on the criteria for scholarship awards and the parameters for funding spay/neuter services will be announced in Spring, 2017.
+For details on the criteria for scholarship awards see the "Scholarships" Tab and for the parameters for funding spay/neuter services see the "Spay/Neuter" Tab.

 Southwest Harbor Animal Welfare, Inc. is a not-for-profit, 501 (c)(3) organization that has been serving the Mount Desert Island community for more than half a century.